bjoernricks/bjoernricks.github.io/content/pages/about.md

 At Greenbone I've been working in several roles already.
-From a JavaScript developer responsible for the [React] based Greenbone Security Assistant Web UI, to a team lead and manager, through a product owner, I am in a software developer role again working on DevOps topics.
+From a JavaScript developer responsible for the [React] based Greenbone Security Assistant Web UI, to a team lead, unit manager and product owner.
+Currently I am in a software developer role again working on DevOps topics.

 Because I care a lot about communities and free software/open source I always